vincentc168777/Game-Enemy-AI/README.md

 ## Results
 Overall, the project was a success.
-The AI can patrol and idle while the player is not around, and if the player is near, the enemy AI will strt attacking by shooting balls at the player
+The AI can patrol and idle while the player is not around, and if the player is near, the enemy AI will start attacking by shooting balls at the player

 ![demo](https://github.com/vincentc168777/Game-Enemy-AI/assets/93815609/705ad39a-a7fa-44b6-944a-6ad2a31d0ea2)

-## Insights

 ## What was learned
-*
-*
+* Learning how to make an enemy AI attack the player and walk around like we see in games proved difficult.
+There is lots of code that goes into just pathfinding.
+* Learned a cool pathfinding algorithm
 *
 *